erythronelumbo/notes/coding_style.md

   and other types.
 - Use `UPPERCASE_WITH_UNDERSCORE` for macros.
 - (C++) For template arguments and concepts, use `PascalCase`.
+- Other names MUST have a maximum length of 32 characters.
+  - This also applies to source file names, without counting the file extension.
+  - This constraint prevents the programmer from using cumbersome, verbose names.
 - Macro names MUST have a maximum length of 64 characters.
   - For include guard definitions, the respective macro names MUST have a maximum length of 70 characters.
-- Other names MUST have a maximum length of 32 characters.
-  - This also applies to source file names, without counting the file extension.

 ## Indentation